dianamatkava/aws-hands-on/aws-vpc-hands-on/Readme.md

 ---

 ## NAT Gateway

+Recap: A NAT Gateway provides internet access to instances in a private subnet by routing traffic through a public subnet with internet access.

 - Create NAT in public subnet (that has routed IGW)
 - Create Elastic IP and associated with NAT